Schillerhaus

 How long should I spend visiting?

-A visit typically takes about 1-2 hours, allowing you to explore the exhibits fully.
+A visit to Schillerhaus typically takes about one to two hours, allowing time to explore the exhibits and engage with the material.

 Is photography allowed?